georgiosseitidis/Bias-adjustment-meta-analysis/README.md

     An R script that was used to illustrate our motivation example, which was used for analysis in the manuscript.

     MA model & Help Functions.R
-    An R script containing help functions and the meta-analysis models used in our simulation.
+    An R script containing help functions and the meta-analysis models that was used in the analysis.R file.

     Data.xlsx
     Data used for our example.